-“kids spend so much time in front of screens it can be hard to get them off, but when you get them outdoors they really get involved and connect with the world around them”.
+“Kids spend so much time in front of screens it can be hard to get them off, but when you get them outdoors they really get involved and connect with the world around them”.

-the Annual Junior Forest Wardens Tree Sale was a long-standing tradition for more than two decades, first at Brookfield Road, and then at C.D.'s Trees. the group is exploring options for next year's sale. another major activity is the tree plant. each year JFW plants thousands of seedlings at various locations.
+Though it's not active at present, the Annual Junior Forest Wardens Tree Sale was a long-standing tradition for more than two decades, first at Brookfield Road, Mount Pearl and then at C.D.'s Trees in Logy Bay.

 JFW Clubs are a great activity for schools, friends, workplaces, and communities.
 All it takes is a few people with children 6-18 who’d like to play outside.

 If you're interested in the JFW program, complete the form below